 The next day, drop your rental car off at Reno Airport and start the trek home or to your next stop.
 This is the itinerary that I did on my recent road trip through Nevada and was quite pleased with the experiences I had.
 What I did realize was that there is so much more to Nevada to discover.
 If Nevada was a glorious bowl of chili similar to the one I had at Happy Burro in Beatty, I literally only had half a spoonful.
 I’d have to come back at least a few times to really get an idea of what Nevada has to offer as it’s a sizeable state and filled with character.
 It also has endless routes to choose from and all sorts of stops to make depending on your interests.
 At some point though, just stop in a random diner and order a burger or something similar, you’ll be glad you did.

-I hope this itinerary gives you some ideas and inspires you to check out Nevada for yourself.
+I hope this itinerary gives you some ideas and inspires you to check out Nevada for yourself, click here for more information and ability to book.
 I really liked Nevada and hope to return again soon.
 There was so much to explore and discover.
 I went on this trip alone and recommend you go with a partner because someone can scope out the landscape while the other drives.
 It’s so scenic you’ll want to be looking at the landscape all the time.
 I needed to exercise strong self control to keep my eyes on the road while the clouds played with the mountains and the occasional tumble weed blew by.
 Also, let’s be serious most great adventures are like great meals and best when shared.